apache/yunikorn-site/docs/developer_guide/env_setup.md

 the docker images when deploying the scheduler.

 1. Make sure minikube is started.
-2. In the terminal where you wll run the build, execute:
+2. In the terminal where you will run the build, execute:
    ```shell script
    eval $(minikube docker-env)
    ```